 It’s been more than two decades since outsourcing became a big thing in the global world.
 Basically, digital product industries were born to the world that was already used to outsourcing.
 Now the pendulum has tilted a few times from one side to another, and it’s time to look at the situation critically and find the right balance between outsourcing everything and keeping all the processes in-house.

-As a design agency, we constantly have to talk to people who want to outsource product design.
+As a UI/UX design agency, we constantly have to talk to people who want to outsource product design.
 Does it mean that for our benefit, we just have to convince the doubting ones to outsource?
 Not really, as many products don’t really need an external product designer, and we won’t be doing a good job trying to work with them.

 Outsourcing solves serious hiring problems and creates new opportunities for both sides: your team and the product designer.
 It’s not only about cutting costs, as many people mistakenly think.
 Approaching outsourcing wisely means considering both advantages and disadvantages.
 Let’s take a look at some of them.